Brodevil/Competative-Programming/README.md

 I suppose to solve few questions and do python practice

 - In this repo I just dump my sloved python problem as a practise
-- nothing special but every file contain the question as well as solution
+- Nothing special but every file contain the question as well as solution
+- In repo all the file containing `code n error.py` file too had solved few problem which will a good practise for a programmer to read

 ## Thank you